Skip to Main Content

 Learn about research formats & methodology, credibility & relevance, peer-review & scholarly as well as impact metrics when choosing research content

-Applying a set of standards to information sources will help you judge their credibility and relevancy.
+Applying a set of standards to information sources will help you assess credibility and relevancy.

-• To find the most relevant information for your topic and assignment
+• find the most relevant information for your topic and assignment

-• To ensure the quality and reliability of your research
+• ensure the quality and reliability of your research

-• To find expert views, opinions, and research on your topic
+• find expert views, opinions, and research on your topic

-• To weed out unreliable, biased, outdated, and/or incorrect information
+• weed out unreliable, biased, outdated, and/or incorrect information

-• To make sure you get the information your professor is seeking
+• make sure you get the information your professor is seeking

 • Websites that end in